 It opens with a great introduction by acclaimed writers Barb Lien-Cooper & Park Cooper, and dives right into the 2-part, 19-page story ZOMBIE IN A BLACK LEATHER JACKET, which gives us Halloween Man’s secret origin.

-Solomon Hitch was a pulp fiction writer and horror movie fan, who was slowly being drained of blood by a vampire, who was intended to kill him, and then raise him again to be his eternal slave.
-Luckily (or unluckily, depending on how you look @ it) a mysterious man named Morlack arrived, and destroyed the vampire, and then revived Solomon with a spell granting him the power of “horror movie sequels.”
-That effectively means that Solomon now has the same “power” as Jason Voorhees: now matter what you do to him, he’ll always keep coming back.
+Solomon Hitch was a pulp fiction writer and horror movie fan, who was slowly being drained of blood by a vampire, who intended to kill him, and then raise him again to be his eternal slave.
+Luckily (or unluckily, depending on how you look at it) a mysterious man named Morlack arrived, and destroyed the vampire, and then revived Solomon with a spell granting him the power of “horror movie sequels.”
+That effectively means that Solomon now has the same “power” as Jason Voorhees: no matter what you do to him, he’ll always keep coming back.

 Even though his new condition costs him his job, as well as any chance of having a normal life, his girlfriend Lucy accepts him just the way he is, and vows to stick by him, as Solomon pledges to use his new abilities to protect Solar City (sort of a cross between Superman’s Metropolis, and one of those spooky towns in Stephen King’s novels).

-BLOODGOD OF THE VIRTUAL BEACH is a 12-page story that has Solomon entering a Matrix-style virtual reality program, to stop a hideous sea-creature who somehow entered the program, and started killing people for real.
+BLOODGOD OF THE VIRTUAL BEACH is a 12-page story that has Solomon entering a Matrix-style virtual reality program, to stop a hideous sea creature who somehow entered the program, and started killing people for real.

 The 9-page WORKING STIFFS introduces a motley crew of vampires who are attempting to steal a time machine.
 The ending to this story is really hardcore (no spoilers).

-SPOOK CITY U.S.A. is 8-pages long, and has Solomon traveling to Monster Town, where a KKK-like group of humans is hunting down and killing all of the monsters who live there.
+SPOOK CITY U.S.A. is 8-pages long and has Solomon traveling to Monster Town, where a KKK-like group of humans is hunting down and killing all of the monsters who live there.
 Unfortunately, the town’s citizens are just as scared of Solomon as they are of the killers.

 Then we get a long 3-part story, VILLAIN, ICONS, & HERO, which has Solomon being framed for murder and then hunted down and captured by the local superhero group, The Sentinels of Justice, so it’s up to Lucy, Man-Goat, and their allies to rescue him.

-NECROMANTIC is a short (3 pages), but sweet, story showing how Solomon and Lucy first met (while hanging out in a graveyard late one night, of course)
+NECROMANTIC is a short (3 pages) but sweet story showing how Solomon and Lucy first met (while hanging out in a graveyard late one night, of course)